alvarolorentedev/architecture-test/README.md

 - [ ] Make transactional adding to the database
 - [ ] add retry for non 400 in clients
 - [ ] use lenses library to improve mutation
+- [ ] use version from CI when building docker on CI
+- [ ] add flyway for database schema evolution